The Jijang Fractal — Orbit

 5 — The unpublished center (middle section)

 The middle of the book is intentionally not published online at this stage.
 This is a structural decision, not an omission.
+The surrounding chapters can be read; the dramatic hinge is reserved for the completed manuscript.

-If you are a publisher or editor reviewing the project: this marker clarifies that the online material is representative of the work’s voice and method,
+If you are a publisher or editor reviewing the project: this marker clarifies that the online material is representative of the work’s voice and method, while the center is kept private until publication to protect proportion, tone, and ethical intent.

 6 — The world is silent space